Omaha Needed Places to Play

-The entirety of the lake became popular, and stayed that way for years.
+The entirety of the lake became popular in the 1920s, waning in attention in the 40s, and getting popular again in the 1950s.
+It and stayed that way for years afterwards.
 Different clubs had sailing events, and between Bungalow City, the Omaha Gun Club, and a YMCA Camp, people stayed there year-around.
 Along with a major boathouse along Locust street, as well as hotels and club houses scattered around, there were restaurants and resorts all along the lake.
 There were also scruffy gambling houses, hotels, and bars along Locust Street in the town of Carter Lake.

-But by the 1920s, things were changing.
+The amusement park at the beach was closed in the 1920s because things were changing.
 Krug Park, packed with a roller coaster and rides in Benson, was booming, and Peony Park on the western edge of the Omaha was hosting grand ballroom dances that Courtland couldn’t keep up with.
 By the 1930s, the amusement park was closed up and gone.

 Throughout the next several decades, the land around Carter Lake held steady as a truck farm area.
 Eppley Airfield was carved out of land belonging to the park in the 1920s, and its only grown and grown, eventually pushing the town of East Omaha entirely off the map.